harm1ess/PyRevAES/README.md

 # PyRevAES

-A Windows Reverse Shell using HTTP methods with 256-bit AES encryption written in python version 2
+A Windows Reverse Shell using HTTP methods with 256-bit AES encryption written in python2.

-If I get some time (and encouragement), I will convert this to a python3 project and probably use some oop.
+If I get some time, I will convert this to a python3 project.

 ## Install: